 Identified social skills for students to meet behavioural expectations should also be taught in the exact same way as academic instruction.
 This involves the identification of the skill, explanation of the key steps, modelling, practice, monitoring and reinforcement.

-Explicit teaching can occur as a whole-class, with groups, or with individuals, but should not be presented as a form of punishment.
+Explicit teaching can occur as a whole-class, with groups, or with individuals as part of a multi-tiered system of supports.
 Explicit teaching should be utilised as a proactive measure that inclusively provides all students with the support and skills required for success.

 Structure and Routine: